-- Augustus wins a Golden Ticket because he eats such a lot of chocolate.
+- Augustus wins a Golden Ticket because he eats so much chocolate.
 Later, his greed sees him sucked into a pipe – a kind of ‘gastric bypass’ which sees him miss the rest of the tour and leave the factory much thinner.

-- Veruca just demands a ticket, so her rich daddy sets his peanut shelling factory workers to finding one.
-Later, it’s walnut shelling factory workers (the squirrels) who give Violet and her parents a lesson in the importance of setting boundaries.
+- Veruca demands a ticket, so her rich daddy sets his peanut shelling factory workers to finding one.
+Later, walnut shelling factory workers (the squirrels) give Violet and her parents a lesson in the importance of setting boundaries.

 - Violet uses her skills as a champion gum chewer to find a Golden Ticket.
-In the factory, her addiction to gum sees her turned into a blueberry – and then squashed down to size.
+Her addiction to gum later sees her turned into a blueberry – and then squashed down to size.

 - We’re not told how Mike Teavee uses his TV-watching talents to win a ticket, but he’s clearly a wrong ‘un.

-So the children are cast as villains and rogues – and that’s part of the fun of the book – but these are also cautionary tales that warn children to be good … or else!
+So the children are rogues – and that’s part of the fun of the book – but these are also cautionary tales that warn children to be good … or else!

 Or, as Mr Wonka is fond of saying, it will “all come out in the wash”.
-In other words, by the end of the book they’ll be laundered spotless, cleansed of their sins, because of their sins.
+In other words, by the end of the book they’re spotless – cleansed of their sins, because of their sins.
 Poetic, no?

 Willy Wonka and fatherhood

 It’s not a big leap to see Wonka as God-like.
-He’s invisible for much of the book, but is talked of in hushed tones of reverence.
+He’s invisible for much of the book, while the others talk about him in hushed, reverent tones.
 He is a master magician and creator.
 His chocolate factory looks like paradise.
 He punishes sins and rewards goodness.
 And, one day, he makes a child for himself out of nothing.

 Who say what now?